km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit8/writeup.md.md

-uniq command: filters out repeated lines in a file if they are adjacent
+**uniq command**: filters out repeated lines in a file if they are adjacent